A beginner’s guide to buying your first drone

 Types of drones

-When it comes to buying drones, you don’t have to consider as many makes and models as you do when you pick up a new smartphone or fitness tracker.
+When it comes to buying drones, you don’t have to consider as many makes and models as you would when picking a new smartphone or fitness tracker.
 In fact, you can put most drones into two broad categories: large outdoor fliers, and smaller ones that will either have a lower-resolution camera or none at all.

-Before you start thumbing through spec and feature lists, consider what you’d like to do with a drone, or perhaps how much money you plan to spend.
+But before you start thumbing through specifications and feature lists, consider what you’d actually like to do with a drone, or at least how much money you plan to spend.
 Do you want to have some fun buzzing a little copter around the living room and garden?
 Or would you prefer to head to the great outdoors and nab sweeping landscape photographs?
 Once you’ve decided on a priority, you’re ready to start picking a drone.

 Features to look for

-The sticker price won’t give you an exact indicator of a machine’s quality, although it does provide a quick, and approximate, assessment of which drones are better than others.
-In general, more expensive drones will fly longer and farther, take better movies and photos, and come with more bells and whistles.
+The sticker price won’t give you an exact indicator of a machine’s quality, although it will provide a quick, approximate, assessment of which drones are better than others.
+In general, more expensive drones will fly longer and farther, take better images, and come with more bells and whistles.
 But to make a more informed decision, you’ll need to get specific about specs.
-Here are the features you should know about.
+Let’s take a look.

-Battery life: Just like a smartphone, a drone will eventually run out of juice.
-Even on the best models, flight times between charges struggle to surpass 30 minutes.
-Of course, you can always carry an extra battery—but if you think you might be doing this, make sure to include the cost of spare batteries in the total price of the option that you're considering.
+Just like a smartphone, a drone will eventually run out of juice, and flight times between charges struggle to surpass 30 minutes, even on the best models.
+You can always carry an extra power, but if you think you might need to do so, make sure to include the cost of spare batteries in the total price.

-Brushless motors: When perusing a listing, you may come across this term.
+You may come across this term when perusing a listing.
 Brushless motors cost more than brushed ones, but in exchange, they offer quieter operation and possess a longer lifespan, which means you won’t have to replace them as often.

-Camera: If you want the best-quality footage possible, the camera specs should be a big consideration.
-So make sure to look for the photo and video resolution.
-Most decent-size models—not including toy drones—now come with a built-in camera, but some leave you the option of attaching your own.
-For more information about the features that let you capture high-res photos and videos, check out our guide to choosing a digital camera.
+If you want the best-quality footage possible, camera specs should be a big consideration, so make sure to look for the photo and video resolution.
+Most decent-size models—not including toy drones—now come with a built-in camera, but some allow you to attach your own.
+If you’re still a beginner when it comes to capturing high-res photos and videos, check out our guide to choosing a digital camera.

-Headless mode: Starting to fly a drone can be tricky, so for beginners, some models offer headless mode.
-It means that when you press the controller stick in one direction, the drone will move in that direction relative to you, rather than relative to where the joystick is pointing.
+Starting to fly a drone can be tricky, so for beginners, some models offer headless mode.
+It means that when you push the controller stick one way, the drone will move in that direction relative to you, rather than relative to where the joystick is pointing.

-Integrated GPS: At the premium end of the drone market, you’ll find models with integrated GPS, which lets the machines know where they are in the world.
-This upgrade helps your drone find its way back home—a feature called, aptly, return-to-home or RTH.
-An integrated GPS also improves the drone’s general stability and navigational skills.
-For example, many drones with GPS can easily hover in one place.
+At the premium end of the drone market, you’ll find models with integrated GPS, which lets the machines know where they are in the world.
+This upgrade helps your drone find its way back home with a feature aptly called return-to-home or RTH.
+An integrated GPS also improves the drone’s general stability and navigational skills, allowing a lot of them, for example, to easily hover in one place.

-Gimbal: As drones go up in price, you’ll notice they start having something called an integrated gimbal.
+As drones go up in price, you’ll notice they start having something called an integrated gimbal.
 This support just keeps the camera steady while it’s moving around in high winds and elevated altitudes.
-(Smaller toy drones won’t have this attachment, but they don’t really need it, because they're often flown indoors or at lower altitudes.)
+Smaller toy drones won’t have this attachment, but they don’t really need it—they spend most of their time indoors or at lower altitudes.
 If you want the best video footage and photos, make sure the drone includes a gimbal.

-Obstacle avoidance: A premium feature on some premium drones, obstacle avoidance will cost you money but might just protect your drone from crashing into a tree.
-As with the follow me mode, some drones do this better than others.
-So as well as noting whether a model has this ability or not, check the reviews online to see if it actually works as advertised.
+A premium feature on some premium drones, obstacle avoidance will cost you money but it might be the only thing protecting your drone from crashing into a tree.
+As with follow-me mode, some drones do this better than others, so as well as noting whether a model has this ability, check the reviews online to see if it actually works as advertised.

-Range: A drone’s range tells you how far from you it can move before you lose control of it.
-More expensive professional-level drones have greater ranges, going beyond the outskirts of your living room or backyard.
+A drone’s range tells you how far from you it can move before you lose control.
+More expensive, professional-level drones have greater ranges, going beyond the outskirts of your living room or backyard.
 However, no matter how far your drone can stray, bear in mind that Federal Aviation Administration rules requires you to always have an eye on your drone to avoid it from damaging property, animals, or even people.

 A few top picks

-Finally, when you first launch your new toy, start off slowly and carefully.
+Finally, when you first launch your drone, start off slowly and carefully.
 This will not only keep the people around you safe, but also protect your new gadget.